mirjaved/JDM-Blog/README.md

 # Laravel Blog App

 This is Blog developed in Laravel 8.
-This provides funcionaltiy to add and mange posts for various users with authorization nadn authentication.
+This provides funcionaltiy to add and mange posts for various users with authorization and authentication.

 ## Packages